polyphony-chat/.github/CODE_OF_CONDUCT.md

 - Demonstrating empathy and kindness toward other people
 - Being respectful of differing opinions, viewpoints, and experiences
+- Being respectful of other peoples' identities and gender pronouns
 - Giving and gracefully accepting constructive feedback
 - Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience